 Hyperkeratosis in French bulldogs occurs due to an overproduction of keratin.
-This protein is found in hair, claws, snd nails, and the French bulldog dry nose syndrome can be caused by a down of a certain protein.
-The dry nose in Frenchies requires a vet visit, and can also be treated at home with different nose balms.
+This protein is found in hair, claws, and nails, and the French bulldog dry nose syndrome can be caused by a down of a certain protein.
+A dry nose in Frenchies requires a vet visit, and can also be treated at home with different nose balms.

 Other reasons that trigger the French bulldog dry nose syndrome are: